 Theatre 'swab counts' at the end of a procedure before 'closing up' are typically undertaken to prevent retained foreign bodies.

 Gossypibomas cause two types of responses in the body: exudative and aseptic fibrous.
-The latter can have adhesions, encapsulation, and eventually, granuloma formation.
-However, the former usually occurs early in the postoperative period and may involve secondary bacterial contamination, which results in various fistulas.
+Aseptic gossypibomas can have adhesions, encapsulation, and eventually granuloma formation.
+Exudative gossypibomas, however, usually occur early in the postoperative period and may involve secondary bacterial contamination, which can result in various fistulas.

 Rarely, a foreign body may completely migrate into the ileum without any apparent opening in the intestinal wall.
-If it cannot pass the ileocecal valve and cause complete intestinal obstruction at this level.
+If it cannot pass the ileocaecal valve it can cause complete intestinal obstruction at this level.
 However, if it passes through this valve, it is then easily discharged through the anus.